• Skip to main content

 Only after we arrived did we find out that there was only one bus to Tanchachín on Sundays, at 1:45PM.
 Errr…..wait for 2 hours?
 Nope.
 A more than 3-hour walk under the hot sun on a road with no space to walk wasn’t an option either.

-Like Clark Kent ripping his suit every time Lois Lane is in trouble, a taxi showed up out of the blue to save the day, dropping us at a tour operator in town.
+Like Clark Kent ripping his suit to save Lois Lane from trouble, a taxi showed up out of the blue to save the day, dropping us at a tour operator in town.

 Tamasopo Waterfalls